 The majority of SEP’s classroom-based partnerships require an approximately 20-hour commitment in the spring semester.
 Two to four UCSF volunteers are partnered with one to two SFUSD K-12 teachers.
 Teachers and UCSF volunteers meet at an Orientation in January, hosted by SEP.
 At the Orientation, SEP reviews the program’s expectations, shares tips for a successful partnership, and provides time for teams to schedule lessons and begin planning.
 Between January and April, each team co-plans and co-teaches a minimum of four lessons.

 Teachers and volunteers are partnered on the basis of school site characteristics, volunteer backgrounds and language proficiencies, and scheduling constraints.
 Public schools throughout San Francisco participate in SEP’s programs, and you could be assigned to a school in any San Francisco neighborhood.
-We do take into account scheduling constraints and distance of the school site from your home/laboratory location and accessibility to public and private transportation during the “matching” process.
+We do take into account scheduling constraints and distance of the school site from your home/laboratory location as well as accessibility to public and private transportation during the “matching” process.
 To learn more about the San Francisco Unified School District (SFUSD), visit their website.

 Your teacher partners will be able to provide guidance about many aspects of teaching, such as the age-appropriateness and accessibility of the lessons, strategies to engage students, and classroom and materials management.
 After a lesson, teachers can provide constructive feedback and help facilitate reflection about the lesson.
 SEP can also support you in your lesson planning.
 First, SEP is home to the Daly Ralston Resource Center, a lending library of more than 3,000 materials that support hands-on health and science lessons.
 The Resource Center collections include organ specimens, human organ models, charts, books, videos and equipment, such as classroom sets of stopwatches and stethoscopes.
 Additionally, the Resource Center staff are skilled science educators who can help you design your lessons.
 Our online collection of science and health lessons, SEPLessons, provides detailed lesson plans developed by SEP partnership teams and a lesson plan template to guide your team in creating lessons.